 - Curtin Ignition: an intensive training program for aspiring entrepreneurs, academics and corporate innovators to trial and then prepare business ideas for the commercial environment

-- Curtinnovation Awards: with a prize pool of more than $30,000, these Awards are a focal point in Western Australia’s innovation calendar.
+- Curtinnovation Awards: recognising exceptional new technologies, products and services, these awards are a focal point in Western Australia’s innovation calendar.

 Whether you’re a potential investor, a member of industry looking for solutions, or a researcher or student with an outstanding idea, we want to hear from you.